asikorski05/windtunnel_ECE103/README.md

 Calibrate the wind sensor with the CALIBRATE_WIND_SENSOR.ino file.
 Instructions for calibrating are in each file.

+  Use standard load cells with HX711 amplifiers.
+  The thermal wind speed sensor was sourced from here: https://moderndevice.com/products/wind-sensor

+  Please note the fritzing diagram to wire each sensor.
+  A seperate 5V power supply must be connected to the power rails, as the wind sensor needs more current than the arduino can provide.

 The WINDTUNNEL.ino file is the main script for the Arduino Uno.
-Place calibration values in the labeled variables inside this file.
+Place the calibration values into the labeled variables inside this file.

-WINDTUNNEL.ino will display current values for drag, lift, and wind speed.
+  WINDTUNNEL.ino will measure current values for drag, lift, and wind speed.
-The LCD is optional; results are also printed to the serial monitor with more detail.
+  Results are printed to the serial monitor and the LCD; the serial monitor will have more detail.

-A seperate 5V power supply should be connected to the power rails, as the wind sensor cannot draw enough current from the arduino alone.
-Without a power supply, the wind speed may not be acccurate and/or the circuit will not function.
+If there is a sensor error, please check that digital pins 2-5 are connected properly.
+If wind speed is erratic or unrealistic, please check that a seperate 5V power supply is connected.